stxRand/pythonpath/README.txt

 Python Path

 The simple web application to compare products prices form www.allegro.pl and nokaut.pl.

+CONFIG

+You should set up:
+  NOKAUT_KEY
+in settings_local.py to your nokaut partnership key.